 Freelancers are Entrepreneurs, Too

-Some specialists have existed for some time with titles like business consultant, independent contractor, or freelancer.
+Specialists have existed for decades with titles like independent contractor, management consultant, or freelancer.
 But these titles have lost their credibility and aren’t even descriptive of the roles.
-I propose we standardize on the “specialist” title, which is much more meaningful and focused, and can be applied to almost any role.
+I propose we standardize on the “specialist” title, which is much more meaningful and focused and can be applied to almost any role.
 Here are a few examples:

 - Marketing specialists.
 As your business starts up, you need marketing programs, Search Engine Optimization (SEO), Search Engine Marketing (SEM), a modern “pull” strategy based on social networks, and lead generation.
 This world changes rapidly and needs a highly focused specialist to keep up.